The A380 that was taking me to Los Angeles

 The new-look BA First Wing

-Give me marble and some opulence any day.
+Give me marble and grandeur any day.

 The burger and fries I enjoyed in the CCR at Heathrow T5